hannobraun/caterpillar/README.md

 # Caterpillar

-## Vision

-Caterpillar aims to create a better way to develop software.
-It is a **programming language** with a dual goal:
+Caterpillar is a **programming language** with a dual goal:

-- Create an **immediate connection to the code you're writing**, to give you an intuitive understanding of what it's doing.
+- To create an **immediate connection to the code** you're writing with **interactive programming**.
-- Bring this experience to many places: browsers, servers, desktops, phones, watches, microcontrollers; CPUs and GPUs.
+- To bring this experience to many places: browsers, servers, desktops, phones, watches, microcontrollers; CPUs and GPUs.

-Caterpillar aims to achieve this via **interactive programming**; the practice of directly manipulating your running program, instead of going through an extended loop of re-compiling, re-starting, then navigating to where you can test your change.
+Interactive programming is the practice of directly manipulating your running program, instead of going through an extended loop of re-compiling, re-starting, then navigating to where you can test your change.

 ## Status